damoresa/taskmanager/README.md

 ### Future features

 On the near/mid future, you can expect the following features:
 * Dockerfile to support Docker image deployments.
 * Better _JWT_ management - expiry and whatnot.
 * User roles to allow multi-user instances where "_project leaders_" can assign other users to their projects in order to grant or revoke vision of the tasks.
 Aditionally, this could also bring user assignment to tasks.

 ### Running the project

 The following scripts are provided by default:
-* _npm run build_: build the _Angular_ application, leaving it on the
-folder which will be published as static content by _Express_.
 * _npm run devStart_: start _nodemon_ process in order to enable
 _hot reloading_ while implementing new features.
 * _npm start_: start the backend application on production mode.